talibanta/talibanta/README.md

 - - and, of course, Programming (Python, Matlab & Simulink, and some of the relevant languages to the mentionned fields).
 - - Some languages I have a basic level with: C, C#, Java, SQL, markup (HTML, LateX, Markdown), Git.

+- 🤔 I’m looking for help for a simulation of a full NMR spectrometer.
 - 📫 How to reach me: basskeman@gmail.com, and +82 10 8226 7912.
 - 😄 Pronouns: He/His